5 Inquiry

 Sometimes an inquirer has reasons to deliberately hobble their own inquiry.
 They have reasons to conduct an inquiry with one hand tied behind their back.
 Perhaps those reasons come from the social norms of the enterprise they are engaged in, as Strevens suggests.
 Perhaps those reasons come from the fact that they are sensitivity chasing, as Melchior suggests, and only a restricted inquiry will increase sensitivity.
 Perhaps those reasons come from the fact that they are trying to follow rules, and the rules do not allow certain kinds of tools to be used.
 The unifying theme is that sometimes the inquirer wants not just to run an inquiry, but to run it in a particular way.

 The core principle in my version of IRT is that someone who uses what they know in inquiry is immune to criticism on the grounds that what they are doing is epistemically risky.
 Equivalently, they are immune to criticism on the grounds that their premises might be false.
 That’s compatible with saying that someone can know p, and be properly criticised for using p in inquiry.
-I motivated that restriction in section 4.4 by looking at people whose use of p in inquiry can be criticised on relevance grounds.
+I motivated that restriction in Section 4.5 by looking at people whose use of p in inquiry can be criticised on relevance grounds.
 In this chapter we see several more reasons.
 Someone who has reasons to perform a restricted inquiry, especially someone whose aims can only be realised by conducting a properly restricted inquiry, can be criticised for overstepping those restrictions.
 That’s fine, and totally consistent with IRT, as long as we pay attention not just to whether someone is being criticised, but why they are being criticised.

 It isn’t just my idiosyncratic version of IRT that escapes this criticism.
 Jeremy Fantl and Matthew McGrath defend a version of IRT that uses the following principle.